-The '520 patent issued October 8, 2024, from U.S. Application 18/068,418, filed December 19, 2022.
+The '652 patent issued July 30, 2024, from U.S. Application 18/064,886, filed December 12, 2022.
 Ex.
 1001, codes (21), (22), (45).
-The '520 patent is a division of U.S. Application 17,327,568, filed on May 21, 2021, which is a continuation in a lengthy set of applications claiming continuity to U.S. Application 13/694,731 ("the '731 Application"), filed on Dec.
+The '652 patent is a division of application of U.S. Application 17,327,568, filed on May 21, 2021, which is a continuation in a lengthy set of applications claiming continuity to U.S. Application 13/694,731 ("the '731 application"), filed on Dec.
 28, 2012, now U.S. Patent No. 9,447,401 B2.
 Id. at code (60).
-The '731 Application claims the priority benefit of provisional applications U.S. 61/796,208, filed November 1, 2012, and U.S. 61/631,313, filed Dec.
+The '731 application claims the priority benefit of provisional applications U.S. 61/796,208, filed November 1, 2012, and U.S. 61/631,313, filed Dec.
 30, 2011.
 Id.

-The '520 patent is drawn to "[m]odified PH20 hyaluronidase polypeptides, including modified polypeptides that exhibit increased stability and/or increased activity."
+The '652 patent is drawn to "[m]odified PH20 hyaluronidase polypeptides, including modified polypeptides that exhibit increased stability and/or increased activity."
 Ex.
-1001, 4:16-18.
-The '520 patent teaches "[h]yaluronan (hyaluronic acid; HA) is a polypeptide that is found in the extracellular matrix of many cells, especially in soft connective tissues."
-Id. at 4:23-25.
-The '520 patent teaches "[c]ertain diseases are associated with expression and/or production of hyaluronan.
+1001, 4:20-22.
+The '652 patent teaches "[h]yaluronan (hyaluronic acid; HA) is a polypeptide that is found in the extracellular matrix of many cells, especially in soft connective tissues."
+Id. at 4:27-29.
+The '652 patent teaches "[c]ertain diseases are associated with expression and/or production of hyaluronan.
 Hyaluronan-degrading enzymes, such as hyaluronidases, are enzymes that degrade hyaluronan.
 By catalyzing HA degradation, hyaluronan-degrading enzymes (e.g., hyaluronidases) can be used to treat diseases or disorders associated with accumulation of HA or other glycosaminoglycans."
-Id. at 4:30-36.
-The '520 patent teaches that "[v]arious hyaluronidases have been used therapeutically Many of these are ovine or bovine forms, which can be immunogenic for treatment of humans."
-Id. at 4:41-47.
+Id. at 4:34-40.
+In addition, the '652 patent teaches that "since HA is a major component of the interstitial barrier, hyaluronan-degrading enzymes (e.g., hyaluronidase) increase tissue permeability and therefor can be used to increase the dispersion and delivery of therapeutic agents."
+Id. at 4:41-44.
+According to the '652 patent, "[v]arious hyaluronidases have been used therapeutically," but "[m]any of these are ovine or bovine forms, which can be immunogenic for treatment of humans" and therefore improved hyaluronan-degrading enzymes "that can be used for treatment are needed."
+Id. at 4:45-54.

-The '520 patent states that modifications for PH20 polypeptides include amino acid replacement, deletion, and/or insertions.
+The '652 patent purports to describe modified PH20 hyaluronidase polypeptides that have been modified with "amino acid replacement, deletion an/or insertions."
 Ex.
-1001, 4:56-58.
-With regard to modified PH20 hyaluronidase polypeptides, the '520 patent further teaches:
+1001, 4:58-62.
+For instance, the '652 patent states as follows:

 [P]rovided are modified PH20 polypeptides that contain one or more amino acid replacements that result in a PH20 polypeptide that retains activity and/or exhibits increased or altered stability under a variety of conditions. . . .
 Exemplary modifications are amino acid replacements.
 For purposes herein . . . amino acid replacements are denoted by the single amino acid letter followed by the corresponding amino acid position in SEQ ID NO:3 in which the replacement occurs.
 Single amino acid abbreviations for amino acid residues are well known to a skilled artisan . . . and are used herein throughout the description and examples.
-For example, replacement with P at a position corresponding to position 204 in a PH20 polypeptide with reference to amino acid residue positions set forth in SEQ ID NO:3 means that the replacement encompasses F204P in a PH20 polypeptide set forth in SEQ ID NO:3, or the same replacement at the corresponding position in another PH20 polypeptide.
+For example, replacement with P at a position corresponding to position 204 in a PH20 polypeptide with reference to amino acid residue positions set forth in SEQ ID NO:3 means that the replacement encompasses F204P in a PH20 polypeptide set forth in SEO ID NO:3, or the same replacement at the corresponding position in another PH20 polypeptide.

-Id. at 4:63-5:15.
+Id. at 4:66-5:19.

-The '520 patent teaches "modified PH20 polypeptides provided herein exhibit altered activities or properties compared to a wildtype, native or reference PH20 polypeptide."
-Id. at 75:47-49.
-The '520 patent further provides:
+The '652 patent states that the "modified PH20 polypeptides provided herein exhibit altered activities or properties compared to a wildtype, native or reference PH20 polypeptide."
+Ex.
+1001, 75:45-47.
+The '652 patent further provides: